 "Historically Important" Land

-To qualify as a preservation easement, the donation must be protected in perpetuity.
-Because of this point, rights of mortgagers must be carefully set out in the easement to avoid loss of the easement in the event of foreclosure.
+To qualify as a preservation easement, the donation must be protected in perpetuity and apply to future owners.
+Because of this point, rights of mortgagors must be carefully set out in the easement to avoid loss of the easement in the event of foreclosure.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.